gOATiful/para-shortcuts/README.md

 # para-shortcuts

-This plugin serves usefull commands to setup and manage your knowledge using the PARA method.
+This plugin serves useful commands to setup and manage your knowledge using the PARA method.

 ## The PARA Method
 A full article on the PARA method and it's benefits can be found on this [blog post](https://fortelabs.co/blog/para/) by Tiago Forte.